JamieMason/ImageOptim-CLI/README.md

     imageoptim '~/Desktop'
 ```

-## :warning: JPEGmini and support for assistive devices
+## ⚠️ JPEGmini and support for assistive devices

 You may be presented with the following message the first time you run ImageOptim-CLI with the
 `--jpegmini` flag.